ViviZa/Calculator/README.md

 # Calculator

-This is a small project developed with test driven development.
+This is a small spring boot project developed with test driven development.

 ## Start application